airladon/ThisIGet/src/content/Math/Geometry_1/Parallelogram/discover/base/content.md

 By [[SAS]]((qr,'Math/Geometry_1/CongruentTriangles/base/Sas',#00756F)) the top and bottom triangles are congruent.
 Therefore the top side and bottom side have equal length.

-Similarly the left and right triangles are congruent, and the left and right side have equal length.
+Similarly the left and right triangles are congruent, and the left and right sides have equal length.

 Thus we have a quadrangle with opposite sides of equal length, which is a parallelogram.

-**Any quadrangle with diagonals that intersect at the midpoints will be a paralleogram.**
+**Any quadrangle with diagonals that intersect at their midpoints will be a paralleogram.**

 </hintLow>